Adoption Process

 We understand that there are many ways to train your dog.
 We choose to follow AVSAB's position statement and use rewards-based training with our rescue dogs to build a healthy and emotionally stronger relationship.

 We require training as part of your commitment to your dog.
 Training helps improve communication and strengthens the dog-human relationship.
 Instead of living in a world of "No!", "Ah!
-Ah!", or corrections (with the use of shock, prong, choke collars) let's show our dog what to do and pay them commensurate to what is asked of them.
+Ah!", and corrections with the use of shock, prong, or choke collars let's show our dog what to do and pay them commensurate to what is asked of them.
 Think of it this way . . .
 How did you learn to do your 1st job?
 If all you heard was "No!" and corrections, would you be happy working or a nervous wreck because you had no idea what was expected of you?
 No doesn't tell us what to do and if you are upset, your dog has no idea why?
-They will demonstrate appeasement behavior often described as a guilty looking dog.
+They may demonstrate appeasement behavior often described as a guilty looking dog.
 In reality, they are trying to de-escalate the situation.